loosewheel/lwcreative_tools/readme.txt

 Measure
-The measure tool measures block distances and angle between to block positions.
+The measure tool measures block distances and angle between two block positions.
 Lift click a node to set the measures reference position; the position the measurements are taken from.
 When a node is right clicked a chat message is sent to the player as: